gherasima/passwd-linux/README.md

 });
 ```

-Check if old password is correct (SHA512 only):
+Check if old password is correct (SHA512 only)

 ```js
 var passwd = require('passwd-linux');